 Ready to get started on your next DIY painting project?
 Do you have everything you need?
-I have the ultimate checklist for furniture painting project.
+I have the Best furniture painting product checklist.
 Even for seasoned DIY’ers, the supply list for a new project can sometime be daunting.
-And you usually end up making at least one run to the hardware store mid-project anyway when you run out of something! 🙂
+And you usually end up making at least one run to the hardware store mid-project anyway when you run out of something!

 I have tested a large majority of supplies including paint brushes, sponges, cleaning products and more.
 We have accumulated a substantial list of what we usually need, and thought you might find it helpful, too!
 Bonus: You can download our painting instruction manual here.

-Let’s go through the list in the order of project steps…
+Let’s go through the list in the approximate order of project steps…

 Cleaning, Scuffing & Prepping

 - Denatured Alcohol – I prefer to use the clean-burning fuel kind, but you can find denatured alcohol at your local hardware store on the same shelf with the cans of acetone and mineral spirits.